Italy

 • 4% for listed food, drinks, and agricultural products, and e-books/e-periodicals that meet certain requirements.

-• 5% for certain health services, for the sale of food herbs, for certain transport services on seas, lakes, and rivers, for district heating services.
+• 5% for certain health services, for the sale of food herbs, for certain transport services on seas, lakes, and rivers, and for district heating services.

-• 10% for electric power supplies for listed uses, listed drugs, pellets and for specific products regarding childhood (e.g. milk powder).
+• 10% for electric power supplies for listed uses, listed drugs, pellets, and for specific products regarding childhood (e.g. milk powder).

 Intra-Community supplies and exports are exempt from VAT under certain conditions.

 Under certain conditions, transactions with taxable persons who usually carry out export of goods are exempt from VAT with right to deduct.
-The exemption with right to deduction is subject to the following procedures:

-Specific supplies of goods and services expressly listed in the law are exempt from VAT (e.g. hospital and medical care, education, insurance services, specific financial services, supply/leasing of certain immovable property cosmetic surgery healthcare services only on condition that the therapeutic purposes are demonstrated by a specific medical certificate).
+Specific supplies of goods and services expressly listed in the law are exempt from VAT (e.g. hospital and medical care, education, insurance services, specific financial services, supply/leasing of certain immovable property, cosmetic surgery healthcare services only on condition that the therapeutic purposes are demonstrated by a specific medical certificate).

 Input VAT on purchases of goods and services related to business activity generally is allowed for recovery.
 Special limitations apply in relation to specific items (e.g. cars, entertainment expenses) and to companies carrying out both taxable transactions and transactions exempt from VAT with no right to deduct.